awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 This option is ignored if `awslogs-datetime-format` is also configured\.
 Multiline logging performs regular expression parsing and matching of all log messages\.
 This may have a negative impact on logging performance\.

+`mode`
+Required: No
+Valid values: `non-blocking` \| `blocking`
+Default value: `blocking`
+The delivery mode of log messages from the container to `awslogs`\.
+For more information, see [Configure logging drivers](https://docs.docker.com/config/containers/logging/configure/#configure-the-delivery-mode-of-log-messages-from-container-to-log-driver)\.

+`max-buffer-size`
+Required: No
+Default value: `1m`
+When `non-blocking` mode is used, the `max-buffer-size` log option controls the size of the ring buffer used for intermediate message storage\.

 ## Specifying a log configuration in your task definition<a name="specify-log-config"></a>

 Before your containers can send logs to CloudWatch, you must specify the `awslogs` log driver for containers in your task definition\.
 This section describes the log configuration for a container to use the `awslogs` log driver\.
 For more information, see [Creating a task definition](create-task-definition.md)\.